Shinyanga Region: Subsistance agriculture

-Commerical agriculture
+Commercial agriculture

 In the Shinyanga Region, major cash crops include cotton, tobacco, chickpeas, and sunflower.
 Other crops include cashew nuts, which Ushetu District Council has just begun to cultivate, and sisal, which is farmed in Kishapu District Council.
 Cotton (29.1% of total production) is the most important cash crop in Shinyanga, followed by green peas (21.2%), chickpeas (17.7%), and sunflower (15.7%).
 The Shinyanga Region's cash crop output trend from 2015/2016 to 2017/2018.

 There are 221,896 hectares in the Shinyanga Region available for irrigation.
-Only 4,899 hectares, or 2.2 percent, of the total land area is currently irrigated.
+Only 4,899 hectares, or 2.2 per cent, of the total land area is currently irrigated.
 In addition to paddy and maize, horticultural crops like as tomatoes, onions, cabbages, eggplant, watermelons, and capsicums are also grown under irrigation by small business farms.

 Livestock and dairy

 In the Shinyanga Region, Sukuma traditional methods are primarily used for livestock keeping.
 Cattle, goats, sheep, donkeys, pigs, chickens, and camels are all examples of livestock raised in the region.
 At the homestead level, the livestock subsector significantly aids in reducing poverty and ensuring food security in the region.

 Shinyanga Region's livestock population was expected to be 4,742,367 in 2018, with cattle making up 26% of the region's overall livestock population.